Chromatic aberration: Photography

 The term "purple fringing" is commonly used in photography, although not all purple fringing can be attributed to chromatic aberration.

 Similar colored fringing around highlights may also be caused by lens flare.
 Colored fringing around highlights or dark regions may be due to the receptors for different colors having differing dynamic range or sensitivity – therefore preserving detail in one or two color channels, while "blowing out" or failing to register, in the other channel or channels.
 On digital cameras, the particular demosaicing algorithm is likely to affect the apparent degree of this problem.
-Another cause of this fringing is chromatic aberration in the very small microlenses used to collect more light for each CCD pixel; since these lenses are tuned to correctly focus green light, the incorrect focusing of red and blue results in purple fringing around highlights.
-This is a uniform problem across the frame, and is more of a problem in CCDs with a very small pixel pitch such as those used in compact cameras.
-Some cameras, such as the Panasonic Lumix series and newer Nikon and Sony DSLRs, feature a processing step specifically designed to remove it.
+Another cause of this fringing is chromatic aberration in the very small microlenses used to collect more light for each sensor pixel; since these lenses are tuned to correctly focus green light, the incorrect focusing of red and blue results in purple fringing around highlights.
+This is a uniform problem across the frame, and is more of a problem in sensors with a very small pixel pitch such as those used in compact cameras and smartphones.
+Some cameras, such as the Panasonic Lumix series and newer DSLRs and mirrorless cameras from Sony, Nikon, and Canon, feature a processing step specifically designed to remove it.

 On photographs taken using a digital camera, very small highlights may frequently appear to have chromatic aberration where in fact the effect is because the highlight image is too small to stimulate all three color pixels, and so is recorded with an incorrect color.
 This may not occur with all types of digital camera sensor.
 Again, the de-mosaicing algorithm may affect the apparent degree of the problem.